kenjihiraoka/atlas-hms-backfill/README.md

     - Then, the script import all those objects directly to the Hbase and create the corresponding messages to the topic `ATLAS_ENTITIES`.

 2. There are register:
-    - Then, the script update the entity at Apache Atlas backend with new information from HMS database and crete the corresponding messages to the topic `ATLAS_ENTITIES`.
+    - Then, the script update the entity at Apache Atlas backend with new information from HMS database and create the corresponding messages to the topic `ATLAS_ENTITIES`.

 > Obs: the topic ATLAS_HOOK does not register those operations from backfill, because the script uses the Atlas backend (HBase) directly.